m-weigand/pinenote_uboot_patching_dorians_backup/Readme.md

 # Patching Dorian's u-boot image for extlinux.conf detection

-This repository contains a simple bash/python script that patches the patched uboot image from DoarianRudolph (https://github.com/DorianRudolph/pinenotes), producing an u-boot image for the PineNote that
+This repository contains a simple bash/python script that patches the patched uboot image from DorianRudolph (https://github.com/DorianRudolph/pinenotes), producing an u-boot image for the PineNote that

 * allows memory access to regions larger than 32 mb (patch by DorianRudolph)